Lebanese Americans

 Lebanese Americans (أميركيون لبنانيون) are Americans of Lebanese descent.
-This includes both those who are native to the United States of America, as well as immigrants from Lebanon.
+This includes both those who are native to the United States of America, as well as immigrants from Lebanon and Latin America.

 Lebanese Americans comprise 0.79% of the American population, as of the American Community Survey estimations for year 2007, and 32.4% of all Americans who originate from the Middle East.
 Lebanese Americans have had significant participation in American politics and involvement in both social and political activism.
 The diversity within the region sprouted from the diaspora of the surrounding countries.
 There are more Lebanese outside Lebanon today than within.

 History

 The first known Lebanese immigrant to the United States was Antonio Bishallany, a Maronite Christian, who arrived in Boston Harbor in 1854.
 He died in Brooklyn, New York in 1856 on his 29th birthday.
 Large scale-Lebanese immigration began in the late 19th century and settled mainly in Brooklyn and Boston, Massachusetts.
 They were marked as Syrians; almost all of the immigrants were Christians.
 Upon entering America, many of them worked as peddlers.
 The first wave continued until the 1920s.
 Many immigrants settled in northern New Jersey, in towns such as Bloomfield, Paterson, Newark, and Orange.

 Some immigrants set out west, with places such as Detroit, Cleveland, Toledo, and Peoria gaining a large number of all Lebanese immigrants.
 Others bought farms in states like Texas, South Dakota, and Iowa.
 Many came via the United Kingdom, including a large number on the ill-fated liner RMS Titanic.

 The second wave of Lebanese immigration began in the late 1940s and continued through the early 1990s, when Lebanese immigrants had been fleeing the Lebanese Civil War.
 Between 1948 and 1990, over 60,000 Lebanese entered the United States.
-Since then, immigration has slowed to an estimated 5,000 immigrants a year, and those who now settle are predominantly Muslim, in contrast to the predominantly-Christian population of immigrants of previous waves.
+Since then, immigration has increased to an estimated 5,000 immigrants a year.
+Those who now settle are predominantly Muslim, in contrast to the predominantly-Christian population of immigrants of previous waves.
 Christians still comprise a majority of Lebanese in America and in the diaspora of around 14 million Lebanese people living outside Lebanon.